carlitux/koa-async-validator/README.md

 If you need to perform asynchronous validation, for example checking a database if a username has been taken already, your custom validator can return a promise or the customValidators should be async functions.

-If you are using a promise you have to resolve with a boolean to know if is valid or not and reject is used as not valid.
+If you are using a promise you have to resolve with a boolean to know if is valid.

-If you are using async you need to return a boolean to know if valid or not and if throw an error should be used as not valid.
+If you are using async you need to return a boolean to know if valid or not.

  ```javascript
 app.use(koaValidator({